kamil-rusniak/kamil-rusniak/README.md

 ## Hi there 👋 I'm Kamil

-I'm a Front End Web Developer
+I'm a Front End Web Developer, currently learning advanced JavaScript and working on different projects.
-- Learning and improving everyday
+- also enjoying web design
-- Exploring and enjoying web design
+- learning and improving everyday
-- Planning to study Computer Science at university
+- planning to study Computer Science at university

 ---
 <br/>